DiamondStump/Team-Cyber-Safe/README.md

 - Digital Forensics
 - File Analysis
 - Network Analysis
-- utilizing research in the Mitre framework
+- Utilizing research in the Mitre framework
 - Initial Access techniques
 - Privilege Escalation methods
 - Passive Reconnaissance strategies
-- and Web App Directory Traversal.
+- Web App Directory Traversal.

 Each challenge is carefully crafted to simulate real-world scenarios and encourage participants to apply their knowledge and problem-solving skills.